 Course dates - all Tuesdays and Wednesdays

-Application is a 2-step process comprising an application form and telephone interview (interviews will take place the weeks of 17th & 24th June 2019), times will be arranged with each applicant prior to that.
+Application is a 2-step process comprising an application form and telephone interview (interviews will take place the weeks of 15th and 22nd June 2020), times will be arranged with each applicant prior to that.

 Application forms must be signed by a line manager to confirm approval to attend the complete programme.